blogs

 • Extensive connector library

-• Open-source option reduces licensing costs for teams with engineering capacity
+• The open-source option reduces licensing costs for teams with engineering capacity

 • Strong data quality and profiling capabilities